International Aid in Nigeria

 • violence and protests occur in the Niger Delta relating to oil wealth and its impact on the environment

-• terrorism in the north, by groups such as Boko Haram
+• terrorism in the north by groups such as Boko Haram

 • the high death rate from Malaria

-Most aid comes from countries like the UK and USA, but organisations like The World Bank and charities also provide support.
+Most aid comes from countries like the UK and the USA, but organisations like The World Bank and charities also provide support.
 The most successful aid projects are small and community-based, supported by charities and Non-Governmental Organisations (NGOs).
 These deliver help directly where needed so that no money is wasted.

 What are the issues with giving aid to Nigeria?